Skip to main content

 How Many Therapy Sessions Will I Need?

-A simple rule helps keep you honest on whether the cost is worth it for you: agree an initial block of 6–8 sessions with a mid-point check and a clear review at the end.
-Extend in 4–6 session blocks if you feel that there’s more to gain.
+A simple rule helps keep you honest on whether the cost is worth it for you: agree an initial block of 6 to 8 sessions with a mid-point check and a clear review at the end.
+Extend in 4 to 6 session blocks if you feel that there is more to gain.
 Bear in mind that it often takes a good number of sessions before benefits are noticeable, so judge the plan over the agreed block rather than week by week.

 What the research shows

-Early dose–effect studies showed that about half of therapy clients doing CBT for mild anxiety or depression are measurably improved by around eight sessions, whilst later reviews suggested that many people need into the 12-14 sessions for the same probability of improvement.
+Early dose-effect studies showed that about half of therapy clients doing CBT for mild anxiety or depression are measurably improved by around eight sessions, whilst later reviews suggested that many people need into the 12 to 14 sessions for the same probability of improvement.
 NHS programmes typically offer only 8 sessions.

 Typical treatment length varies by therapy type